 As with all insurances, it’s very important that you fully understand what you are paying for and what you are covered for, in the event something happens and you do need to file a claim.
 Take the time to fully read the documents and ask as many questions as you need to have a full understanding of the policy you’re purchasing.

-Once you’ve decided on a resort or venue, think through your Plan B and your Plan C and sometimes your Plan D. You get the point – be prepared with more than one Plan B because with a destination wedding you might need more options.
-You might move your ceremony from the beach to the ballroom of your resort if there’s rain but what would happen if there is a tropical storm or a hurricane that causes the cancellation of flights for you and all your guests?
+Once you’ve decided on a resort, think through your Plan B and your Plan C and sometimes your Plan D. You get the point – be prepared with more than one Plan B because with a destination wedding you might need more options.
+You might move your ceremony from the beach to the ballroom of your resort if there’s rain but what would happen if there is a tropical storm or a hurricane that causes the cancellation of flights for you and some (or all) your guests?
 What would you do if your hotel has a fire?
 With a destination wedding, there are many more scenarios to consider.
 It’s okay to think through all these things and ask all the questions now when heads are level and calm.
 You can make better decisions and be in a better place to embrace these alternate plans if the need arises.

 I always tell our couples to fall in love with your Plan B. Spend as much time as you need to create an awesome Plan B that you’re truly happy with.
 That way if you end up with the Plan B you’ll still be able to happily embrace it on your wedding day.

-Most people think about their wedding venue or resort being the issue that could cause the wedding to be postponed or canceled, but most often the cancellation will be due to weather in the area or en route, or due to a medical situation with the couple or a close family member, like the mother or father or grandparent of the couple.
+Most people think about their wedding resort being the issue that could cause the wedding to be postponed or canceled, but most often a postonement or a cancellation will be due to weather in the area or en route, or due to a medical situation with the couple or a close family member, like the mother or father or grandparent of the couple.
 It’s a good idea to think through what might happen if you miss a flight, for example.
 In this scenario, you might consider booking your flight and stay to arrive on site a couple of days or more before your wedding instead of arriving 1 or 2 days before your wedding.
 If your flight was canceled the day before your wedding, you’ll be rushed to make it and have a crazy stressful wedding day but if you’re scheduled to arrive a few days in advance and you have a flight cancellation you’re not going to feel like you’re in such a pickle.
 What happens if your mom or dad or a grandparent becomes ill?
 Will you continue with the wedding?
 Or postpone?
 None of these situations are enjoyable to think through but they are necessary and will help you better be in a position to face them calmly if the need arises.

 We encourage our couples to have a complete contact list of all their guests.
 This would include their name, who they’re rooming with at the hotel or resort, their phone number, and email.
 We normally create this for our clients based on who is booked in their room block, but if you don’t have a destination wedding travel agent this is something you should do before you travel.
 It will make it so much easier to contact your guests in the event of a change, cancellation, or postponement.